Mary McCarty

 Mary Ballard McCarty (born December 8, 1954) is a politician and former County Commissioner in Palm Beach County, Florida, and served in office from November 1990 until resigning for corruption, announced on January 8, 2009.
 McCarty resigned from the Board of County Commissioners after she pleaded guilty to one count of honest services fraud.
 The charges stemmed from votes on projects that indirectly benefited her husband, Kevin McCarty a former employee of Raymond James, without the required disclosure and she received reduced hotel rates from a company that did business with Palm Beach County.

 Prior to joining the County Commission, McCarty was elected to the Delray Beach, Florida City Commission; she was first elected to the post in 1987 at the age of 32.
 In December 2000 McCarty became the chair of the Palm Beach County Republican Party. and served two years.

 After pleading guilty, McCarty served 21 months of a 3½-year prison sentence.
 After being released from a Texas prison, McCarty and her husband (who also served prison time) returned to Palm Beach County and jointly started a management consulting business.
 Mary McCarty also opened a life coaching business.

 Early life, education and family

 Mary Ballard McCarty was born in Chicago, Illinois on December 8, 1954, the eldest of six children.
+One of his brothers, Brian D. Ballard, became lobbyist and founder of lobbying firm Ballard Partners.
 The family lived there for a time in Arlington Heights and Northbrook, both suburbs of Chicago.
 In 1969, McCarty's family moved to Spooner, Wisconsin, where McCarty graduated from Spooner High School in June, 1972.
 In the same month, McCarty's family moved to Delray Beach, Florida.
 McCarty started attending the University of Florida in 1973.
 She began her career in politics as an intern for U.S. House Majority Leader Tip O'Neill in Washington D.C. in 1974 and helped to monitor the Watergate Hearings.
 She worked as a waitress to help pay for college.